f4exb/sdrangel/plugins/feature/satellitetracker/readme.md

 * The maximum elevation angle in degrees supported by your rotator.
 180 degree support is beneficial for passes that pass through 360/0 degrees, to avoid the rotator having to do a complete rotation mid pass.
 * A speech warning to be given on AOS.
 See below for a list of variable substitutions.
 * A speech warning to be given on LOS.
 * A command/script to be executed on AOS.
 This applies to all satellites.
 It is also possible to set a per-satellite command in the SDRangel Control dialog.
-See below for a list of variable substitions.
+See below for a list of variable substitutions.
 * A command/script to be executed on LOS.
 This applies to all satellites.
 It is also possible to set a per-satellite command in the SDRangel Control dialog.
 * The Doppler correction period in seconds, which controls how frequently Doppler correction is applied.
 Which channels have Doppler correction applied is set on a per-channel basis in the SDRangel Control dialog.